maiertech/website/src/routes/posts/improve-seo-for-your-next-js-site-by-adding-canonical-urls/index.md

 But chances are that duplicate content is the result of a configuration error.
-For instance, if your blog serves the same content whether or not you put a trailing slash on URLs, you should configure your site to use one type of URLs only.
+For instance, if your blog serves the same content whether or not you put a trailing slash on URLs, you should configure your site to use one type of URL only.
 This URL

 ```